 The second and third years of the Clinical Program are designed to provide the student with a graded series of diverse didactic and clinical laboratory experiences that broaden knowledge of the science of psychology generally and the substantive bases of clinical psychology specifically.
 The Clinical Program's educational objectives are achieved during these years through four overlapping elements, i.e., Coursework, Clinical Laboratory, Research and Clinical Competence, and the Qualifying Examination (i.e., TIE Project).
-Each of these elements is briefly described below:
+The necessary coursework is described below.
+All other elements can be found in the remainder of the handbook.